-Since taking over as Assistant Attorney General for Antitrust, Makan Delrahim has focused on restoring greater balance to competition policy and enforcement involving IP rights, particularly regarding the licensing of standard-essential patents subject to a reasonable and non-discriminatory licensing assurance.
+Since taking over as Assistant Attorney General for Antitrust, Makan Delrahim has focused on restoring greater balance to competition policy and enforcement involving IP rights, particularly regarding the licensing of standard-essential patents subject to a reasonable and nondiscriminatory licensing assurance.
 On 10 November 2017, AAG Delrahim delivered his first public remarks on the topic.
-Delrahim stated that antitrust enforcers have recently focused too narrowly on the risk that firms that have agreed to license essential patents on reasonable and nondiscriminatory terms will breach those assurances and demand licensing terms that exceed reasonable levels.
+Delrahim stated that antitrust enforcers have recently focused too narrowly on the risk that firms that have agreed to license essential patents on reasonable and non-discriminatory terms will breach those assurances and demand licensing terms that exceed reasonable levels.
 Delrahim explained that this narrow focus has led antitrust enforcers to misuse antitrust law to police private contractual arrangements in ways that risk harm to continuing incentives to innovate and participate in the standardsdevelopment ecosystem.
-Delrahim also stated that the narrow focus on policing private contracts has led US enforcement agencies to ignore the greater risk that firms implementing standardised technologies, acting collectively through standards-development organisation, will impose policies that shift the bargaining leverage in licensing negotiations towards licensees, behaviour that is tantamount to buyer-side price fixing.
-Delrahim advised SDOs and their members to exercise caution in lkimmel@crowell.com efanchiang@crowell.com
+Delrahim also stated that the narrow focus on policing private contracts has led US enforcement agencies to ignore the greater risk that firms implementing standardised technologies, acting collectively through standards-development organisation, will impose policies that shift the bargaining leverage in licensing negotiations towards licensees, behaviour that is tantamount to buver-side price fixing.
+Delrahim advised SDOs and their members to exercise caution in discussing or imposing licensing policies through collective action that disadvantage either licensors or licensees, and to ensure that standards are developed through transparent procedures with due process for all relevant stakeholders.
+Delrahim has delivered several additional speeches since November elaborating on his views and emphasising the risk that misdirected antitrust enforcement involving IP can generate for competition and innovation.